-• (i) Participants hired before 1/1/2024: One Year Cliff Vesting.
-Employees hired between 1/1/2023 and 12/31/2023 will be eligible to receive the match on 1/1/2024 but will not be 100% vested until their one year of service; (ii) A Participant who does not complete an Hour of Service on or after January 1, 2003 shall be vested in prior Contributions as follows: Participants with less than 3 Years of Service shall be 0% vested, and Participants with 3 or more Years of Service, or attainment of normal retirement age, death or disability while employed shall be 100% vested.
+• A Participant who does not complete an Hour of Service on or after January 1, 2003 shall be vested in prior Contributions as follows: Participants with less than 3 Years of Service shall be 0% vested, and Participants with 3 or more Years of Service, or attainment of normal retirement age, death or disability while employed shall be 100% vested.
 Years of service beginning before 1984 will be excluded.
 The "rule of parity" provisions in Plan Section 3.5(d) will not apply for vesting purposes.